zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 4. Tick the `Overwrite Installation` box underneath the start button.

 5. Make sure the contents of the `Mod List Installation Location` box match where you originally installed the modlist before clicking the start button.

+# Frequently asked Questions

+**Q:** My game is 4GB patched but it crashes on startup!

+**A:** If your game was installed in `Program Files (x86)` or any other default Windows folder when you ran the patch, it is likely only partially working and needs the game to be run as Admin to work.
+Please follow [these](https://vivanewvegas.moddinglinked.com/setup.html) steps to reinstall your game outside of any default Windows folders.
+As a sanity check, **PLEASE** make sure you run the game at least once from Steam/GOG after installing to the new location.
+Then rerun the 4GB patch and delete ModOrganizer.ini from the installation directory to reset the managed game path along with any executables that point to the old location.